Catalinaqi/pa_classification_programming_languages/README.md

 **Examples:** **Python, JavaScript, Ruby, PHP, Bash, ABAP, PL/SQL**

+**Categories of Interpreted Languages**

+Purely Interpreted Languages (executed directly without a virtual machine):

+   Bash
+      (Shell Scripting)
+      Runs directly in a shell (like Bash, Zsh, or Fish).
+      It doesn't use bytecode or a virtual machine, but interprets and executes it line by line.
+   AWK
+   Sed
+   Tcl

+Languages Using a Virtual Machine (VM) for Execution:

+   Python →
+               Uses the CPython VM to execute bytecode.
+   JavaScript →
+               Runs in V8 (Chrome, Node.js), SpiderMonkey (Firefox), or JavaScriptCore (Safari).
+   Ruby →
+               Uses YARV (Yet Another Ruby VM).
+   PHP →
+               Uses the Zend Engine.
+   ABAP →
+               Runs in the ABAP Runtime Environment inside SAP.
+   PL/SQL →
+               Runs in the Oracle PL/SQL Engine.

 ### **Compiled Languages**

 Compiled languages require a compilation phase that translates the source code into machine code before execution.
 This process improves performance and efficiency compared to interpreted languages since the executable code is optimized for the processor architecture.